-- 1) Recognize and treat common infectious disease problems requiring hospitalization including pneumonia, osteomyelitis, skin/soft tissue infections, endovascular infections, osteomyelitis/septic arthritis, central nervous system infections, intraabdominal and genitourinary infections.
-In addition, they will acquire additional competency and expertise in the care of patients with post-surgical infectious diseases related complications as well as the care of immunocompromised patients with infectious diseases related problems. - 2) Continue to develop expertise and competency in the care of patients requiring ICU care, including those with hospital-acquired infections.

-- 3) Recognize indications, side effects and drug interactions of diverse classes of antimicrobials utilized to treat hospitalized adult patients. - 4) Understand the relevance of evolving infectious disease epidemiology and be able to apply that to the evaluation of the patient in real-time. - 5) Understand the influence that socio-behavioural factors have in the development of and treatment of infectious diseases. - 6) 2nd year ID fellows will be aware of the latest literature about the pathophysiology, epidemiology, diagnosis and therapy of infectious processes they are evaluating and will develop a broader differential diagnosis, incorporating less common infectious etiologies of disease.
+- Recognize and treat common Infectious disease problems requiring hospitalization including pneumonia. osteomyelitis. skin/soft tissue Infections, endovascular infections, osteomyelitis/septic arthritis, central nervous system infections. intra-abdominal and genitourinary infections.
+In addition, they will acquire additional competency and expertise in the care of patients with post-surgical infectious diseases related complications as well as the care of Immunocompromised patients with infectious diseases related problems. - 2) Continue to develop expertise and competency in the care of patients requiring ICU care, including those with hospital-acquired infections. - 3) Recognize indications, side effects and drug interactions of diverse classes of antimicrobials ut4red to treat hospitalized adult patients. - 4) Understand the relevance of evolving infectious disease epidemiology and be able to apply that to the evaluation of the patient in real-time. - 5) Understand the influence that socio- behavioral factors have m the development of and treatment of infectious diseases. - 6) 2nd year ID fellows will be aware of the latest literature about the pathophysiology, epidemiology, diagnosis and therapy of infectious processes they are evaluating and mil develop a broader differential diagnose, incorporating less common infectious etiologies of disease.

-Professionalism: Fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.
+Professionalism: fellows will demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population and staff.

-Competencies: The fellow is expected to demonstrate 1) compassion, integrity and respect for others, 2) respect for patient privacy and autonomy and 3) sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in age, gender, culture, race, religion, disabilities and sexual orientation.
+- 1) compassion integrity and respect for others - 2) respect for patient privacy and autonomy and 3) sensitivity and responsiveness to a diverse patient population including but not limned to diversity in age. gender, culture, race, religion disabilities and sexual ordination.